Jeff Clark, Senior Precious Metals Analyst, GoldSilver

 History says, “Yes.”

 Sure, gold is widely known as a hedge against inflation and market volatility.
 But does its value really keep up during hyperinflation?
+Do the benefits of gold continue to apply when the rules about inflation are seemingly thrown out the window?

 The historical record shows it does.
 Gold has not only matched hyperinflation rates but exceeded them.